 Septic Services in Frisco, TX

-Frisco-area septic pumping costs $280-$400 for a standard 1,000-gallon tank.
+Frisco-area homeowners typically pay $280-$425 for standard septic pumping, with most 1,000-gallon tanks costing $280-$400.
 Emergency service runs $450-$725, and aerobic maintenance contracts average $250-$450 per year.

-What Septic Services Are Available in Frisco?
+Septic Services Available in Frisco

 Frisco's growth story creates two very different types of septic demand.
 New construction on unincorporated parcels needs systems designed from scratch for difficult clay.
 And the older rural properties that were here before the suburbs arrived often have aging tanks and drain fields that weren't built for today's household water usage.